3.1. Startup configuration

 (to safely cover other limits such a script thread usage and DNS etc).
 Even if this value comes out twice or more than what is actual needed it should be used as a safety margin.((1000 + 10000 + 1000) * 5) + 10000 = 70000

-Given the potential complexity of the calculation, which also depends on how the scripting is used, we cannot safely list all other values that needs to be encounted for.
-In most cases we estimate that these should all fit within the margin of the calcuation (both in multiplication factor and also the fixed value added).
+Given the potential complexity of the calculation, which also depends on how the scripting is used, we cannot safely list all other values that need to be considered.
+In most cases we estimate that these should all fit within the margin of the calculation (both in multiplication factor and also the fixed value added).
 However, for transparency here is a few.

 smtpd’s file descriptors, used for various things